RobOntics/robontics.github.io/_pages/programme.md

 Date: 28th of August

-Venue: Room A (Sicily Room, 1F).
+Venue: Room A (Sicily Room, 1st Floor).
 Online participation information is to be announced.

 For online presenters: we request a prerecorded version of your presentation to be made available to us before the workshop start time (e.g., by emailing one of the organizers a link to where they can download the video from).
 This is to have a backup in case internet connections are poor that day.